New York Laws on Smoking in the Workplace

 Does New York provide employees with protection from smoking-related discrimination?

 An employee may not be discharged, refused employment, or discriminated against in terms of compensation or benefits because of lawful use of products offsite during nonwork hours when not using employer's equipment or property.
-It is not discrimination to offer insurance with different rates or coverage for smokers if the difference is based on cost to employer, and employees are given a written statement of carriers' rates.
+That includes the use of cigarettes or vapes.

 Where can I find New York law information on smoking in the workplace?

 If you want to go right to the source and look up New York law on workplace smoking laws -- or if you're writing a letter to your employer or employee and want to cite the applicable law -- the relevant statute(s) can be found at N.Y.
 Pub.
 Health Law Sections 1399-n to 1399-x; N.Y.
 Lab.
 Law Section 201-d(2b),(6).
-Workplace smoking information is also available in Nolo's books Your Rights in the Workplace, by Barbara Repa (Nolo) and The Employer's Legal Handbook, by Fred Steingold (Nolo).

 Get Professional Help